Maryland Workers’ Compensation Attorneys Inform Clients About Common Workplace Injuries

 Occupational diseases covered by workers’ compensation

-Workers’ compensation also includes occupational illnesses and diseases, which occur over the course of months or years of exposure to toxins or other dangerous substances.
-At Plaxen & Adler, P.A., our Baltimore workers’ compensation lawyers have helped countless people suffering from occupational conditions such as:
+Workers' compensation also includes occupational illnesses and diseases, which occur over the course of months or years of exposure to toxins or other dangerous substances.
+At Plaxen Adler Muncy, P.A., our Baltimore workers’ compensation lawyers have helped countless people suffering from occupational conditions such as:

 - Blood borne infectious diseases